OSE class 460: Route

-Series 460 is used in Thessaloniki suburban Thessaloniki-Larissa line, and on the Athens Suburban Railway.
+Series 460 is used on the Athens Suburban Railway and in the Thessaloniki Suburban Railway.

 History

 In 2004, OSE proceeded to order 20 trainsets on the Desiro family of 5 coaches by Siemens AG which, in collaboration with Greek shipyards and based on the Desiro platform, supplied OSE with the Desiro EMU-5 trains.
 They were built in the Greek Shipyards of Skaramangas.
 In 2004, one of them came to Greece and eventually received by OSE in 2006.
 On 14-2-2009 the routes Ano Liossia – Airport with these trains started.
 Already in 2016, it was operating on the suburban line of Athens to the airport, Chalkis and Kiato, as well as in Thessaloniki, in the line to Larissa, however, with the gradual electrification of the railway lines, they were also launched on the Piraeus Line.
 On 28 March 2016, the first Desiro EMU-5 series 460 was launched in Dhekelia.